OpenNebula/docs/source/design_and_installation/quick_starts/qs_ubuntu_kvm.rst

 .. _qs_ubuntu_kvm:

 ==============================================
-Quickstart: OpenNebula on Ubuntu 12.04 and KVM
+Quickstart: OpenNebula on Ubuntu 14.04 and KVM
 ==============================================

-The purpose of this guide is to provide users with step by step guide to install OpenNebula using Ubuntu 12.04 as the operating system and KVM as the hypervisor.
+The purpose of this guide is to provide users with step by step guide to install OpenNebula using Ubuntu 14.04 as the operating system and KVM as the hypervisor.

 After following this guide, users will have a working OpenNebula with graphical interface (Sunstone), at least one hypervisor (host) and a running virtual machines.
-This is useful at the time of setting up pilot clouds, to quickly test new features and as base deployment to build a large infrastructure.
+This is useful at the time of setting up pilot clouds, to quickly test new features and as base deployment to build a large informationsºstructure.

 Throughout the installation there are two separate roles: **Frontend** and **Nodes**.
 The Frontend server will execute the OpenNebula services, and the Nodes will be used to execute virtual machines.
 Please not that **it is possible** to follow this guide with just one host combining both the Frontend and Nodes roles in a single server.
 However it is recommended execute virtual machines in hosts with virtualization extensions.
 To test if your host supports virtualization extensions, please run: